sqlsoul/sql-tips/_posts/2026-01-22-using-object-filters-to-adjust-dbforge-schema-comparison-process.md

   - SQL Server
 ---

-# Using Object Filters to Adjust Schema Comparison

-**By dbForge Team** · April 22, 2021

----

 In this article, you will learn how to apply object filters within [dbForge Schema Compare for SQL Server](https://www.devart.com/dbforge/sql/schemacompare/) to be able to adjust the schema comparison and synchronization process to your needs by excluding and including the necessary objects and object types.

 ## Why do we need to apply filters?